San Diego Domestic Violence Lawyer

 - What is California Penal Code 422?

-- How to hire a San Diego domestic violence attorney
+- How do I hire a San Diego domestic violence attorney?

 The Upper Hand in Domestic Violence Defense

-George H. Ramos, Jr.’s position as a former domestic violence prosecutor provides unparalleled insight, advantages, and resourceful contacts that can directly improve the outcome of your case.
+George H. Ramos, Jr.’s position as a former domestic violence prosecutor provides unparalleled insight, advantages, and resourceful contacts that can directly improve the outcome of your domestic violence case.

 Protecting You & Your Rights is Our #1 Priority